 Her face is clearly delineated; her broad smile lighting up her features.
 Balanced on her head is a very large pot with a red surface displaying a version of the “bird hanging from sky band” design.

 I have seen very similar tiles by Jean that were made in 1995, so that is perhaps a good guess for the production date of this tile.
+One is depicted in Allan and Carol Hayes’ book Pottery of the Southwest (2012), page 30.
 Tiles by Jean were used to decorate the renovated restrooms at the Museum of Northern Arizona in Flagstaff.
 When I travel with friends in the southwest, these restrooms are always on my “must see” list, a curious recommendation, I suppose.

 I know the women at Acoma and Zuni will ceremonially parade carrying large ollas on their heads, but I have not heard of such a procession at Hopi.
 Nevertheless, this Hopi woman’s pleasure is visually tied to both the beautiful pot on her head and her success in balancing it there.
 Her smile is infectious.